-According to the Master Trust Document, a beneficiary's trust funds are distributed when they reach age 21.
+According to the Third Amended and Restated Master Trust Document, a beneficiary's trust funds are distributed when they reach age 21.
 Valuing education is of utmost concern to the Tribe.
-Therefore, in order to incentivize the importance of education, a beneficiary may receive his or her trust funds earlier if he or she obtains a high school diploma or G.E.D. in the following amounts at the following ages
+Therefore, in order to incentivize the importance of education, a beneficiary may receive a portion/portions of his or her trust funds earlier if he or she obtains a high school diploma or G.E.D. in the following amounts at the following ages

-- At age 18, the lesser of \$5,000 or 5% of the trust balance - At age 19, the lesser of \$5,000 or 5% of the trust balance - At age 20, the lesser of \$5,000 or 5% of the trust balance - At age 21, 100% of the remaining trust balance.
+- At age 18, 25% of the trust balance,

+- At age 19, 25% of the trust balance,

+- At age 20, 25% of the trust balance, and

+- At age 21, the remaining trust balance.